-The simplest, gluten-free pizza crust that actually holds up well, bakes up crusty on the outside and chewy on the inside.
-No rise needed, no kneading required, and is ready in less time than it takes to order a pizza!
-This is the perfect base for our gluten-free caprese pizza any pizza toppings you love!
+Finally, an easy gluten-free pizza crust that actually holds up well, bakes up crusty on the outside and chewy on the inside!
+No rising time needed, no kneading required, and this pizza crust recipe is ready in less time than it takes to order a pizza, the perfect meal for pizza night.
+This is the perfect base for our gluten-free caprese pizza or any pizza toppings you love!
+It’s totally dairy-free (with an egg-free option too), but no one would know!

 - 3/4 cup warm water (approximately 105F to 115F)